Miyamoto Musashi: Serving under Shogunate army

-In 1638, Musashi allegedly participated in the suppression of Shimabara Rebellion.
-In the journal Munekyu (Katsunari)-sama, a collection of statements made by Katsunari Mizuno after his retirement in 1639, there is a story about Mizuno's army during the Shimabara Rebellion: a man named Miyamoto Musashi entered the camp of general Ogasawara Nagatsugu, and Musashi said, "Last time (at Siege of Osaka), (Mizuno Katsunari) Hyuga-no-Kamidono's clan had this, and I knew the military system very well."
+In 1638, Musashi allegedly participated in the suppression of the Shimabara Rebellion.
+In the journal Munekyu (Katsunari)-sama, a collection of statements made by Katsunari Mizuno after his retirement in 1639, a story is recalled about Mizuno's army during the Shimabara Rebellion: a man named Miyamoto Musashi entered the camp of general Ogasawara Nagatsugu, and Musashi said, "Last time (at Siege of Osaka), (Mizuno Katsunari) Hyuga-no-Kamidono's clan had this, and I knew the military system very well."
 Musashi continued, "He is a great general that no one can match."

 Later life

 In the second month of 1641, Musashi wrote a work called the Hyoho Sanju Go ("Thirty-five Instructions on Strategy") for Hosokawa Tadatoshi.
 This work overlapped and formed the basis for the later The Book of Five Rings.
 This was the year that his adopted son, Hirao Yoemon, became Master of Arms for the Owari fief.
 In 1642, Musashi suffered attacks of neuralgia, foreshadowing his future ill-health.